dotn8/git-untracker/README.md

 # git-untracker

-This is `git-untracker`, a cross-platform addon to the Git version control system. `git-untracker` uses a file called `.gituntrack` which is similar to `.gitignore` but it works only on tracked files, whereas `.gitignore` only works on untracked files.
+This is `git-untracker`, a cross-platform Git addon. `git-untracker` uses a file called `.gituntrack` which is similar to `.gitignore` but it works only on tracked files, whereas `.gitignore` only works on untracked files.

 Before you can decide whether or not you need this software, you should understand Git hooks and what `.gitignore` does.